alexanderlazutkin/PostgreSQLCourse/ДЗ #2 PostgreSQL Installation.md

  #### Сделать каталог /var/lib/postgres
-sudo mkdir /var/lib/postgresql
+_sudo mkdir /var/lib/postgresql
-sudo mkdir /var/lib/postgresql/data
+sudo mkdir /var/lib/postgresql/data_

- ==== Run docker as non-root user then you need to add it to the docker group. https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user
+#####  Run docker as non-root user then you need to add it to the docker group. https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user

- -- Create the docker group if it does not exist: $ sudo groupadd docker -- Add your user to the docker group:$ sudo usermod -aG docker $USER -- Log in to the new docker group (to avoid having to log out / log in again; but if not enough, try to reboot):$ newgrp docker
+ - Create the docker group if it does not exist: $ sudo groupadd docker
- -- Check if docker can be run without root: $ docker run hello-world -- Reboot if still got error: $ reboot
+ - Add your user to the docker group:$ sudo usermod -aG docker $USER Log in to the new docker group (to avoid having to log out / log in again; but if not enough, try to reboot):$ newgrp docker Check if docker can be run without root: $ docker run hello-world Reboot if still got error: $ reboot

 -- Создаем docker-сеть: $ sudo docker network create pg-net